SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ## WebUI, SolAdmin and SEMP access

-Management IP will be the Public IP associated with your GCE instance and port will be 8080 by default.
+Management IP will be the External IP associated with your GCE instance and port will be 8080 by default.

 **Note:** if using the HA deployment, unless specifically required otherwise, use the GCE instance that is in Active role (this is the Primary node at the initial setup but can be the Backup node after a failover).